icon_notification notification-animation 2

 Account features

-• Can be opened as a savings as well as a current account.
+• Can be opened as a savings as well as a current bank account.

 • Allows you to make fixed and recurring deposits.

-• Opened jointly with two or more NRIs/PIOs or a resident Indian on a former or survivor basis.* The resident joint holder can only operate the account with a Power of Attorney (PoA)/mandate from the primary NRI account holder.
+• Maintained with two or more NRIs/PIOs or a resident Indian on a former or survivor basis.* The resident joint holder can only operate the account with a Power of Attorney (PoA)/mandate from the primary NRI account holder.

 Documentation requirements**

-• For seafarer's account: Copy of passport and visa, contract letter, declaration letter, etc;
+• For seafarer's account: Copy of passport and visa, contract letter, etc;

-• Foreign Account Tax Compliance Act (FATCA) declaration as applicable for the United States (US) or Common Reporting Standard (CRS) for UK, Canada or any of the 100+ countries that have adopted CRS.
+• Foreign Account Tax Compliance Act (FATCA) declaration as applicable for the United States (US) or Common Reporting Standard (CRS) for the United Kingdom (UK), Canada or any of the 100+ countries that have adopted CRS.

 • Inward remittances

-• Rupee gift/loan received (within limits prescribed under Liberalised Remittance Scheme) from resident relative***
+• Rupee gift/loan received (within limits prescribed under Liberalised Remittance Scheme) from a resident relative***

 • Payments in India